Tasted in Blacé with twins Bernard and Jacky (right) Monternot, 12 February 2019.

 Tel: +33 4 74 67 56 48

 “It seems that we are accumulating good vintages – 2016 is elegant, 2017 is more in the direction of 2015 or 2009.
 We didn’t make our yield in red but weren’t too far away so we are happy with the volume.
 But for whites it was a half harvest.
-Really it was the dryness that was to blame but we didn’t loose out on acidity.
-Overall they are wines of character, to keep.”
+Really it was the dryness that was to blame but we didn’t lose out on acidity.
+Overall they are wines of character, to keep.
+2012 was the last real harvest where we had some significant losses – it was half a harvest – there wasn’t enough of the vieilles-vignes to make a separate cuvée in that year.”

 There are three different soils at the domaine; one that’s more sandy – where the white and rosé come from – another that’s also sandy with some clay and more stones for the VV, and the third on a more rose-granite for the Fruit et Terroir cuvée.